hideaki-ishibashi/stopping_AL/README.md

 # stopping Active Learning

-This is the code for our paper [Error Stability-based stopping criterion for active learning]().
+This is the code for our paper [Stopping criterion for active learning based on error stability]().

 Please cite us: